 Does Gen-Z work with existing mechanical form factors and cables?

-Is Gen-Z developing a new connector and mechanical form factor?
+Is Gen-Z developing a new mechanical form factor?

 Does Gen-Z support co-packaged solutions?